 - Backup generators.
-For most people that want to get entirely off the grid, this will be the default choice.
+For most people that want to completely take their house off-grid, this will be the default choice.
 In fact, many people already have these systems in place and they just need to be integrated with the solar+battery system.
-Obviously, this is not ideal if your goal is to embrace clean energy but the actual environmental impact should be substantially smaller than year-round electricity from a fossil fuel grid.
+Obviously, this is not ideal if your goal is to go all-in on clean energy but the actual environmental impact should be substantially smaller than year-round electricity from a fossil fuel grid.

 The Freeing Energy Perspective

 At this moment in history, disconnecting from the grid isn’t easy and it’s not for everyone.
-But the technology is available and, before long, the costs will be competitive with grid-connected electricity.
+But the technology is available and, before long, the costs of taking your house off-grid will be competitive with grid-connected electricity.
 The “consumerization” of energy and the resulting “grid defection” by millions of homes is setting up one of the great clashes in modern history – the essential business model of the electric monopolies vs. the rights of people to power their homes and businesses however they chose.